Southwark Cathedral to Canterbury Cathedral

 Day 7 – Friday 29 May

 Transport will be available to transfer walkers from the train station at Charing to the start of the walk at the Clock House.
-And again at the end of the day we will transport from Chilham Square to the Station.
+And again at the end of the day we will be transported from Chilham Square to the Station.

 We will take our lunch break at Boughton Lees were there is a pub ‘The Flying Horse’ .
 Alternatively walkers can enjoy their picnic on the green.
 We will also be able to call into Boughton Aluph to visit the Pilgrims fireplace.